Dancis-S/Final-Year-Project-958769/README.md

 - There will be a categories which will have some exercises and meal prep ideas.

+#### What languages/toodl/techonolgies will I be using

+- I will be using Java in Anroid Studion.

+- Firebase will be used for the storage.

+- Picasso will be used to help handle and store images in the application.

 #### How will the target audience interact with the system

 - The target audience will interact with the system through a graphical user interface.